-Pre-requisites: MBUS 600 MBUS 699 - Special Topics
+MBUS 699 - Special Topics

-MBUS 699 - Special Topics credits: 1-3 These seminars cover topics of importance to business professionals.
+These seminars cover topics of importance to business professionals.
 This course may be repeated for credit with a change in subject matter.

 MBUS 699T - Tribal Seminar Topics

 This course will bring Native American Entrepreneurs and Business Leaders together in the summer to meet with and talk about the issues in tribal business and learn about their successes and obstacles.